 - Parental Control (360 Deluxe and 360 Premium only).

 I’m going to give a detailed analysis of each of these features.
 For a full overview of everything Norton 360 has to offer, see the Plans and Pricing section below.

-All in all, Norton consistently ranks among the top-performing cybersecurity products on the market, and there’s no question that it’s a powerful antivirus application.
+Norton consistently ranks among the top-performing cybersecurity products on the market, and there’s no question that it’s a powerful antivirus application.
 Norton achieved perfect results defending my computer against the 17 different malware tests I ran on it — comparable to other big names like Bitdefender and McAfee.
-Nothing got past Norton’s SONAR antivirus engine.

 It quickly quarantined every malicious file, and it stopped all suspicious processes from running.
 Norton prevented simulated attempts to encrypt my files, transfer data away from my computer, and hijack my CPU for cryptocurrency mining.

 I also tested Norton’s Full Scan, which was completed in under 2 hours.
 I was able to use my computer throughout the scan without any slowdown.